ivan-pesenti/webpack-demo/notes/getting-started-assets-mngmt.md

 1. are the following formats: toml, yaml and json5.
 1. they have their particular loaders and the process is the same as before

+### global assets

+1. u can use them to group code that are coupled.
+U can reuse it in another project if u install all the necessary dependencies and the same loaders in webpack config.
+1. u can still refer to global assets by aliasing them and make more easy their import statement